 '''

-The output directory where results will be saved

--o OUT, --out OUT

 -s SEURAT_OBJECT, --seurat_object SEURAT_OBJECT

-A QC, normalized seurat object with classifications/clusters as.
+A QC, normalized seurat object with classifications/clusters as \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\!

 →Idents() saved as an rds object.

 -g NUM_GENES, --num_genes NUM_GENES

 Number of genes to use in 'Improved_Seurat_Pre_Process' function.

 -r RHOP, --rhop RHOP rhop to use in DoubletDecon - the number of SD from the mean to.

 →identify upper limit to blacklist

 -p SPECIES, --species SPECIES

 The species of your sample.
 Can be scientific species name, KEGG

-→ID, three letter species abbreviation, or NCBI ID.
+\rightarrow ID, three letter species abbreviation, or NCBI ID.

 -n NCORES, --nCores NCORES

 The number of unique cores you would like to use to run

-→DoubletDecon.
+\rightarrowDoubletDecon.
 By default, uses one less than available detected.

 -c REMOVECC, --removeCC REMOVECC

 Whether to remove clusters enriched in cell cycle genes.

--m PMF, --pmf PMF
+-m PMF. --pmf PMF

 Whether to use unique gene expression in doublet determination.

 -f HEATMAP, --heatmap HEATMAP

 Whether to generate heatmaps.

 -t CENTROIDS, --centroids CENTROIDS

 Whether to use centroids instead of medoids for doublet

-→detecting.
+\rightarrow detecting.

 -d NUM_DOUBS, --num_doubs NUM_DOUBS

 The number of doublets to simulate for each cluster pair.

 -5 ONLY50, --only50 ONLY50

 Whether to only compute doublets as 50:50 ratio.
 Default is to.

-→use other ratios as well.
+\rightarrow use other ratios as well.

 -u MIN_UNIQ, --min_uniq MIN_UNIQ

-Minimum number of unique genes to rescue a cluster identified as
+Minimum number of unique genes to rescue a cluster identified as.

-⊸doublets.
+\rightarrow doublets.

 '''